 A. If you want to make green polish you can get Formax green Chrome Rouge at most TA truck stops in USA.
 The green is good to start with but really needs to be followed up with the white or even the blue which is real fine.
 Here are some web sites for compound.

 and most Sears have compound too, hope this helps.

-follow up for my last post I added 1 to 2 ounces of any good liquid car wax I use mothers Carnuba Liquid Cleaner Wax [affiliate link to product info at Amazon].
+follow up for my last post I added 1 to 2 ounces of any good liquid car wax I use mothers Carnuba Liquid Cleaner Wax [affiliate link to product info on Amazon].
 My blue mix works great for my big rig when it rains I just have to wipe it of and just wipe a thin layer on and wipe it off and the shine is on.

-One other thing I do when I shine my truck is when I get done with it I take baking soda [affiliate link to product info at Amazon] on a clean soft cloth just poor it on the cloth and go over polished metal to help wipe off any polish that is left behind.
+One other thing I do when I shine my truck is when I get done with it I take baking soda [affiliate link to product info on Amazon] on a clean soft cloth just poor it on the cloth and go over polished metal to help wipe off any polish that is left behind.
 May be next time I'll have some pic of fuel tank or wheels

 - St. Louis, Missouri